 When Do Results Of Botox Appear

-The effects of botox will go in action anywhere in the first days of treatment.
+The effects of botox will go into action anywhere in the first days of treatment.
 There is no definite way to tell how long it will take for your results to begin showing.
-Mostly, however, the freezing effects of botox will occur in the first few days depending in how your body reacts to the protein.
+Mostly, however, the freezing effects of botox will occur in the first few days depending on how your body reacts to the protein.

 How Long Does Botox Last